 If your language of instruction beginning in primary school was not English, you'll need to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 We do not waive the TOEFL or IELTS examinations for applicants who fit this criteria.
 If English is your native language, or if all of your education from primary school forward has been in English, you are not required to take either of these exams.

 On the TOEFL, you must score a minimum of 100 on the internet-based exam.
-On the IELTS you must score a minimum of seven total.
+On the IELTS you must score a minimum of 7.0 total.
 Applicants who do not meet or exceed these minimums are not eligible for admission.
 To be eligible for Fall admission, this exam must be taken on or by December 1, so that your score report will reach us by the application completion deadline of December 15.

 Statement of Objectives

-Even if you have an outstanding record, vitae, recommendations, and potential to excel in AeroAstro, we may not be able to offer you admission.
+Even if you have an outstanding record, vitae, recommendations, and the potential to excel in AeroAstro, we may not be able to offer you admission.
 We will not admit more students than our faculty can effectively advise and fund.
 This number varies term-to-term, and specialty-to-specialty, depending on the composition of our applicant pool and our current graduate student population.